 Right-click on a thumbnail in the extension to process the file using a FotoWare Processing Profile before placing the resulting file in the layout.
 The available processing profiles may vary from one archive to another as they are based on a set of profiles that are associated with the archive.
 The processing may involve resizing, color mode changes, or a change in file format and may also involve processing with an external server-side application before the file is delivered to InDesign.

 When the extension is configured to link assets to the original asset in FotoWare, you can manage those links in the InDesign Links panel.

-The Link info area shows additional metadata about the highlighted link.
+The Links information area shows additional metadata about the highlighted link.

 Relinking an asset

-If InDesign cannot locate an asset when opening a document, users will be asked to choose the asset to link to.
-The extension can then be used to search for or browse to the correct asset, after which the user can double-click the asset to update the link.
+If InDesign cannot locate an asset when opening a document, you are prompted to choose the asset to link to.
+The extension can then be used to search for or browse to the correct asset, after which you can double-click the asset to update the link.

 The same can be accomplished by right-clicking a broken link in the Links panel and choosing Relink from FotoWeb...

 Having placed an asset in a layout, you may want to change the rendition that is used.
 For example, the layout forming the basis of a document for web use maybe have been created with RGB images, while now a CMYK version of the same document is required for print.

 By right-clicking the link and choosing Change Rendition... a context menu appears containing all the processing profiles that are available for the archive where the asset originates.
 Choose a rendition from the list for FotoWeb to process the image accordingly and update the asset in the document.

 Locating the original asset in the FotoWare archive